GGshor/Packages/readme.md

 ```

 ### Installing the command:
-Get the package from Roblox [here](https://roblox.com/library/6715067381) and then put it in your packages folder under the Commander script.<br/>
+Get the package from Roblox [here](https://roblox.com/library/6715067381) and then put it in your Packages folder under the Commander script.
-Note: You don't have to put in the Builtin folder, it just needs to be in the packages folder.

 ### Updates
 The Roblox and github version will be both up to date with each other.

-### Contact
+# Contact
 If you need to contact me, you can do so on Discord **GGshor#8863** or on [twitter](https://twitter.com/GGshor_).